charro/csv_validation/README.md

    - Available formats:
      - `integer`: Validates any integer number (positive or negative)
      - `positive_integer`: Validates positive integer numbers
-     - Add more formats as needed
+     - More formats will be added in next versions

 3. **Minimum Value** (`min`)
    - Check if numeric fields are greater than or equal to a specified value